 The second way involves pushing content by forming an API connection between two content management systems, allowing content to be gathered from its source and sent to where it is being collected without the data source itself needing to be accessed.

-After all the content is pulled or pushed out of its source system, its data needs to be processed and stored in a single location: the index.
+After all the content is pulled or pushed out of its source system, its data needs to be processed and stored in a single location: an index.

-If you are looking for an answer, you need to have an index.
+If you are looking for a topic in a book – you look at the index in a book.
+In information retrieval, if you are looking for answer, you need to have an index.
 The index can be simple: containing just the name of a piece of content, let’s say.
-Or it can be comprehensive: containing every word, number or string within a piece of content.
+Or it can be comprehensive: containing every word, number, or string within a piece of content.
 For the sake of this piece, we are assuming the more comprehensive type of index — called a Unified Index.